 If however, you’re saving just because you can, you should consider putting that extra cash into your home loan repayment each fortnight.
 But be aware that if you have a fixed loan, there are usually restrictions on how much extra you can repay off your loan each year and penalties if you exceed those limits.

 Some variable rate loans also charge you for the privilege of making additional repayments, so make sure you know what the rules are around your loan.
-And if it doesn’t give you the flexibility you need to help you reach your financial goals sooner, consider refinancing to a product like The Capricornian’s No Frills Home Loan (low variable rate, free online redraw and unlimited extra repayments).
+And if it doesn’t give you the flexibility you need to help you reach your financial goals sooner, consider refinancing to a product like The Capricornian’s No Frills Home Loan (low variable rate, additional redraw options without penalties online of via the app).

 For some fixed rate loans additional repayments may result in a penalty.
 If you are on a fixed rate loan contract and a particular threshold of repayments will result in a penalty, keep the savings aside, wait out that fixed term period and then dump the whole lot on your mortgage when you can do so without penalty.